80+ Sales Terms and Definitions Every Rep Should Know

 CRM terms

 A significant part of understanding the basics of sales is grasping customer relationship management (CRM) software.
 CRM is the primary tool used by businesses to track prospect interactions and deal progress.
-It aids in drawing conclusions in regards to finding the most effective methods to attract, convert, and retain customers.
+It aids in drawing conclusions about the most effective methods to attract, convert, and retain customers.

 You’ll find that a lot of the CRM terms listed below refer to the management of a related sales term mentioned above, especially when referring to a stage in the buying process or sales funnel.
 This is because CRM is a system for sales reps, marketers, and customer service agents to find ways to better manage the customers in each one of these stages or their overall sales process.